|

 and Corruption, by Lt.
 Gen. Ion Mihai

-Pacepa, Former Head Of Romanian Intelligence.
+Pacepa, Former Head of Romanian Intelligence.

 Author Pacepa